 - Start your day with a liver lovin’ tonic of hot water with the juice of 1/2 lemon and 1/4 tsp turmeric and/or pinch of cayenne (can add stevia if it’s too bitter).
 This amazing tonic cleanses the liver and boosts sluggish bile flow for effective fat metabolism.
 Great for skin and digestion, too!

-- This liver support aids in liver detox, facilitates bile flow, and supports elimination.
+- This liver support aids in liver detox and facilitates bile flow.

 - Green smoothies with dairy free protein or collagen are great.
 Add spirulina, handful of spinach, or kale.
 I have tons of recipes on my smoothie pinterest board.